grip-unina/vipcup2022/index.md

 The challenge is organized as a joint effort between the Image Processing Research Group (GRIP) of the University Federico II of Naples (Italy) and NVIDIA (USA).

-The GRIP team is represented by Prof. Luisa Verdoliva (Associate Professor), Dr. Davide Cozzolino (Assistant Professor), Fabrizio Guillaro (Ph.D.
-Student) and Riccardo Corvi (Research Fellow).
+The GRIP team is represented by Prof. Luisa Verdoliva (Associate Professor), Dr. Davide Cozzolino (Assistant Professor), and Riccardo Corvi (Research Fellow).
 NVIDIA is represented by Dr. Koki Nagano.

 ### Sponsor